grnt426/RC-Mod-API/README.md

 This mod is looking for chat messages similar to this form, where `c` must be at the beginning of the string.
 The rest is interpreted as user input for system and sector name.
 This mod returns `true` as long as the message at least matches one of its known command format types.
 It will return `true` even if it fails to process the command, thus preventing what it knows is a command, but otherwise bad, from spamming other users.

+## Utility API

+All the below are found within the global object `window.granite`.
+They are generally available and ready to use as soon as your mod object is initialized (meaning, within the mod's constructor).

+## Debug
+`window.granite.debug(message, level=INFO)` - If possible, will write log information to a log file, `rc_mod.log`, inside the main directory.

+`level`, if set, may be anything within the `window.granite.levels` map, such as DEBUG, INFO, or ERROR.

+## Levels
+`window.granite.levels` - a mapping of logger levels to use.
+DEBUG, INFO, or ERROR.
+For use in the Debug utility function.

 Mod Format
 ===========